isaacadams/giftme/README.md

     - [ ] only owners can invite members
         - [ ] new invites go to existing users/$uid
         - [ ] if an email associated with no existing users, then it goes to potentialusers/$email?
+        - [ ] users can accept invites
+    - [ ] users can request to be in a group
         - [ ] only owners can accept requests
-    - [ ] only users can add themselves to groups by requesting or accepting invites
     - [x] delete groups
     - [ ] edit groups
 - [ ] cleanup